Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • System-by-system.
 Artwork with image map allows you to click on a body part & read how amphetamine use damages that part.
 Beware!
 The page also includes dramatic photos of "meth mouth" (accelerated tooth erosion & decay).
 "Meth mouth" occurs due to the dental drying effects of amphetamine compounds.

 • Meth mouth photos.
-Amphetamines, including methamphetamine (Desoxyn and other names) reduce saliva flow.
+Amphetamines, including methamphetamine (Desoxyn & other names) reduce saliva flow.
 Bacteria can then increase by ten times.
 The drugs themselves are highly corrosive to the tissues of the mouth.
 Stimulant users also tend to grind their teeth, accelerating damage.
-Dexedrine, Adderall, Ritalin, Concerta and other narcolepsy prescriptions cause the same “dry mouth” effect.
+Dexedrine, Adderall, Ritalin, Concerta & other narcolepsy prescriptions cause the same “dry mouth” effect.
 Click here to read about the topic: Meth mouth details.

 • Ueberman's sleep schedule induces "polyphasic sleep," more or less artificial narcolepsy.
 Alleged "advantages" of narcolepsy, such as intense, realistic dreams.
 Bucky Fuller & Thomas Edison also dispensed with normal sleep-wake cycles.
 WARNING: The person who concocted this "schedule" isn't aware of the importance of non-REM sleep.
 This author seems unconcerned that various body systems require circadian sync.
 Sleep-deprivation can weaken the immune system.
 Research has proven that sleep deprivation can be fatal.